tmtsoftware/csw/docs/src/main/services/logging.md

 @@@

 Library provides `StdOutAppender` as default logging appender.
-If you want to use `FileAppender` or some custom appender along with `StdOutAppender` then you can override `appenders` property to include multiple appender in csv format as follows:
+To use `FileAppender` or some custom appender along-with `StdOutAppender`, override `appenders` property to include multiple appender in csv format as follows:

 ```